 Attend one of our programs this week

-There are many opportunities to nourish your body and soul with new programs led by Rabbi Segelman and Rabbi Monosov this coming year.
+There are many opportunities to nourish your body and soul with programs led by Rabbi Segelman and Rabbi Monosov throughout the year.
 Learn more about Weekly Torah Study, Downtown Torah, Adult B'nei Mitzvah Classes, and Learning Lunches with Rabbi Monosov by clicking on the links for each program.

 8 ways that you can help today!

 Click here to learn about 8 different ways that we can help support the people and soldiers of Israel.
 Take this opportunity to assist Israel in their effort to protect our Jewish homeland.

 Davenology is the study of the meaning and practices of Jewish prayer.
 In this recorded program, Rabbi Segelman explores insights into prayers, helping break down barriers that may keep some from entering into the amazing world of Jewish prayer.
 Click here to listen to Rabbi Segelman's complete Davenology program.

 Click here to read Rabbi Segelman's discussion of past and present prayer services at WJC, and the principles that inform his vision of the future.

 An uplifting, participatory, musical Kabbalat Shabbat with family and friends, accompanied by instrumental music.
 Click here to listen to some of the tunes that we'll be using at our future services!